-Native to Europe, alpine currant, Ribes alpinum, is a low growing, low maintenance plant with bright green foliage present through the summer.
+Native to Europe, alpine currant, Ribes alpinum, is a low-growing, low-maintenance plant with bright green foliage present throughout the summer.
 It is most often used as a hedging or border plant, often in mass plantings.
 It is hardy to USDA zones 3-7.

 Alpine Currant Info

 Alpine currants grow to a height of between 3-6 feet (just under a meter or two) and the same distance widthwise.
 There are both male and female plants, although males are more commonly found for planting.
 In the case of a female alpine currant, the shrub produces small, greenish-yellow flowers followed by rather inconspicuous red berries during midsummer.

 Alpine currants are not prone to a lot of pests and diseases; however, anthracnose and leaf spot can be a problem.
 In some areas of the country, it is illegal to plant Ribes species, as they are alternate hosts for white pine blister rust.
 Prior to planting, check with your local extension office to see if this species is legal in your area.